everli/soldo-php-sdk/examples/collections.md

 ## Handle pagination

-Each of the methods seen above support cursors based pagination.
-You can request a specific page and the items per page (note that the max allowed is 50)
+Each of the methods seen above support cursor based pagination.
+You can request a specific page and the number of items per page.
+Note that the maximum number of items allowed per page is 50.

-In case you want, for example, accessing the second page of the Card collection, simply do as follow
+In case you want, for example, accessing the second page of the Card collection, simply use this code:

 ```php
 try {